snowplow/scala-forex/README.md

 #### 3.4.1 LRU cache

 The `eodCacheSize` and `nowishCacheSize` values determine the maximum number of values to keep in the LRU cache, which the Client will check prior to making an API lookup.
-To disable eithe LRU cache, set its size to zero, i.e. `eodCacheSize = 0`.
+To disable either LRU cache, set its size to zero, i.e. `eodCacheSize = 0`.

 #### 3.4.2 From currency selection